 The Zeus Trojan is one of the oldest malware programs used to steal targeted victims’ banking details.
-The creator sold the Zeus code to a competitor, but several variants were released for years.
+The creator sold the Zeus code to a competitor, but several variants were released over the years.
 In fact, new variants of Zeus are still released today.
 What started as a banking trojan has evolved into a package of malware that includes keyloggers, browser injection scripts, ransomware, and an advanced peer-to-peer communication network.

 History of the Zeus Trojan